lake-wg/edhoc/draft-selander-lake-traces.md

 A more extensive test vector suite and related code that was used to generate them can be found at: https://github.com/lake-wg/edhoc/tree/master/test-vectors-10.

-# Authentication with static DH, RPK identified by 'kid'
+# Authentication with static DH, UCCS identified by 'kid'

 In this example I and R are authenticated with ephemeral-static Diffie-Hellman (METHOD = 3).
 The public keys are represented as raw public keys (RPK), encoded in an unprotected CWT claims set (UCCS) and identified by the COSE header parameter 'kid'.